davidhay25/actnow/input/pagecontent/index.md

 ### Description

 The [ACT-NOW specification](https://consult.health.govt.nz/hiso/act-now-data-standard/supporting_documents/HISO10095ACTNOWDataStandarddraftforpubliccomment.pdf) describes the data collection for oncology treatment in New Zealand, particularly medication administration.
-This can be represented as a FHIR [logical model](StructureDefinition-an-logical-model.html).

 This Guide describes how this data could be represented as FHIR resources, and collected from care delivery systems into a FHIR server for subsequent use such as Analytics and Care delivery.